Decripto-org/crypto-scam-blacklist/README.md

 If you find your site in the blacklist but is not a scam site, please let us know opening an issue!

-Open an issue here: https://github.com/Decripto-org/crypto-scam-blacklist/issues
+Open an issue here: https://github.com/Decripto-org/crypto-scam-blacklist/issues/new

-1. Green button "New issue"
-2. Insert Title and in the description write your site and all the information about it
+1. Insert Title and in the description write your site and all the information about it
-3. Green button "Submit new issue"
+2. Green button "Submit new issue"
-4. Select a label in the right side

 Our team will take care of the case!